-Covid-19 coronavirus: Trump deems churches 'essential,' calls for them to reopen
+Covid-19 coronavirus: Trump deems churches 'essential', calls for them to reopen

 White evangelical Christians have been among the most loyal members of the president's base, and the White House has been careful to attend to religious communities' concerns over the course of the crisis, including holding numerous conference calls with them.

-A person familiar with the White House's thinking who spoke on condition of anonymity to discuss internal deliberations said Trump had called the news conference, which had not been on his public schedule, because he wanted to be the face of church reopenings, knowing how well it would play with his base.
+A person familiar with the White House's thinking who spoke on condition of anonymity, said Trump had called the news conference, which had not been on his public schedule, because he wanted to be the face of church reopenings, knowing how well it would play with his base.

 READ MORE: